dimasadryantos/workmotion/README.md

 ```
 1.Run 'docker compose up' in directory where docker-compose.yaml file located

+2.Set up DB connection with credentials above and run all test

-2.Run mvn install -DskipTests (without test)
+3.Run mvn install -DskipTests (without test)

-3.Go to project and cd to target folder then execute application jar : java -jar hrapplication-0.0.1-SNAPSHOT.jar
+4.Go to project and cd to target folder then execute application jar : java -jar hrapplication-0.0.1-SNAPSHOT.jar

-4.there are two way to test the endpoints first using postman and using integration test that i have provided
+5.there are two way to test the endpoints first using postman and using integration test that i have provided

-5.Please note if you found the integration test Error it's because the data that need to be provided before hand
+6.Please note if you found the integration test Error it's because the data that need to be provided before hand

-6.if table not generated try to delete postgre container and run docker compose up again
+7.if table not generated try to delete postgre container and run docker compose up again
 ```

 ## 🏗 Here are some API you need to know :